code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/translate/guidelines.md

 ### Be Gender Neutral
 The target audience for drag-drop programming is individual or small groups of children, aged 8+.
 Please use gender-neutral forms if possible in your language.

-### Keep Spanish General
+### Spanish
-There are several languages with multiple dialects, but please keep Spanish and other such languages in a general form that will be universally understandable by all dialects.
+In Crowdin, you will see both Spanish and Spanish, Mexico.
+Please translate Spanish as Spain Spanish, and translate Spanish, Mexico general enough for all LATAM countries to universally understand.

 ### Japanese
 Since Code.org curriculum currently targets children ages 4-18, try to use Katakana or Hiragana as much as possible over Kanji characters.